 Each characters fighting style fights perfectly with their characterization.
 Likewise, Chrono Phantasma movelist changes may indicate the direction of potential development.
 For example:

-Ragna, who's fighting style is to attack first and try to survive by using his soul draining powers whenever he is in danager as he leaves himself open all the time.
+Ragna, whose fighting style is to attack first and try to survive by using his soul draining powers whenever he is in danger as he leaves himself open all the time.
 In conversations, he is always aggressive and leaves himself open to ridicule (or verbal attacks).
-Also, whenever he every gets in any real danger his first impulse is to use the grimoire's powers.
+Also, whenever he gets in any real danger his first impulse is to use the grimoire's powers.

 When you notice the ice freezing Jin's enemies in CT or CS, you notice that the ice blocks has spikes all over.
 In CP, the ice is more refined like a crystal.
 It seems to signify that Jin has further mastered Yukianesa and steering his destiny on his own, other than graphic upgrade, really.

-Noel, who's general tactic is to spam attacks without thought and hope to hit as many times as possible.
-She herself is rather ditzy person who doesn't think before she does something and isn't in her current position because of skill but luck of the draw as Hazama says.
+Noel, whose general tactic is to spam attacks thoughtlessly and hope to hit as many times as possible.
+She herself is rather ditzy person who doesn't think before she does something, and isn't in her current position because of skill but luck of the draw as Hazama says.

 Noel's outfit in CP is revealing in different ways, especially trading some of the backlessness for sideboob; her Chain Quasar Overdrive accelerates her Drive attacks; and she has developed a "shotgun" technique as well.
 All of these indicate that her Fanservice Pack outfit is more of an Adrenaline Makeover, and she has become more confident in her appearance and abilities as a result.